 - Communication Development Milestone

-- Tips to Help your Three Month-Old Achieve its Milestones
+- Tips to Help Your Three Month-Old Achieve His Milestones

 Your baby is growing fast, and although your newborn keeps you on your toes, you’ll love every minute of the coming months.
 Keeping track of your little one’s milestones will make sure things are going on the right track and are also an effective way of spotting and preventing developmental delays.